• Skip to main content

 With just the right combination of complex flavors, this salad with apples and pecans is very satisfying and works well as a main dish salad.

-However, it also pairs well with simple main dishes like Lemon Butter Chicken with Sage, Herb Crusted Roasted Pork Tenderloin, and Honey Baked Bone-In Chicken Thighs.
+However, it also pairs well with simple main dishes like Lemon Pepper Chicken, Herb Crusted Roasted Pork Tenderloin, and Honey Baked Bone-In Chicken Thighs.

 It also makes a show-stopping salad for your holiday or Thanksgiving table!